codemagic-ci-cd/codemagic-docs/content/teams/teams.md

 ## Inviting team members

-You can invite users to team by clicking on **Invite team member**.
+You can invite users to the team by clicking on **Invite team member**.
 An email invitation will be sent to the user to join the team.
-If they don't yet have a Codemagic account, they will be asked to register one before they can join the team.
+If they don't yet have a Codemagic account, they will be asked to register before joining the team.

 If there are users that have triggered builds but are not yet part of the team in Codemagic, you can click **Add to team** on their email address to send them an invitation.